Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    **IMPORTANT:** While watching your window running `watch ceph -s` you will see the health go to a `HEALTH_WARN` state.
 This is expected.
 Most commonly you will see an alert about "failed to probe daemons or devices" and this will clear.

-## Zapping OSDs
+## Zap OSDs

 **IMPORTANT:** Only do this if you were not able to wipe the node prior to rebuild.

 **NOTE:** The commands in the Zapping OSDs section will need to be run from a node running ceph-mon.
 Typically ncn-s00(1/2/3).

 1. Find the devices on the node being rebuilt